-The Emory Libraries’ Information Literacy Program supports the teaching mission of Emory University by providing undergraduate students with the knowledge and skills they need to find and participate critically in the conversations and debates of scholars.
+The Libraries’ Information Literacy Program supports the University's teaching mission by providing students with the skills they need to participate critically in scholarly conversations.

-Our programmatic learning outcomes for faculty and librarians listed below are based upon the Association of College and Research Libraries’ Framework for Information Literacy.
-Emory librarians partner with faculty to contextualize these learning outcomes to particular disciplinary and instructional situations.
+Our programmatic learning outcomes (listed below) are based upon the Association of College and Research Libraries’ Framework for Information Literacy.
+We partner with faculty to contextualize these learning outcomes to particular disciplinary and instructional situations.

-See the individual libraries' websites for more information on working with your librarians to enhance the information literacy skills of your students:
+See the individual libraries' websites for more information on enhancing the information literacy skills of your students:

 Authority Is Constructed and Contextual